oradiolabs/Oradio3/README.md

 - Start the Raspberry pi with the SD card
 - ssh into the raspberry Pi
 - #> sudo apt-get install git -y
 - #> clone git https://github.com/oradiolabs/Oradio3.git .  <== Note the dot.
-If you get an errro then check with ls -al and remove any and all files (rm -rf .* *)
+If you get an error then check with ls -al and remove any and all files (rm -rf .* *)
 - #> bash ./oradio_install.sh